About Nyungwe National Park

 Biodiversity Restoration

 Nyungwe has incredibly high wildlife diversity and endemism, making it a priority for conservation.
-A quarter of all of Africa’s primates, 13 species, can be found here, including the Eastern chimpanzee and two Albertine Rift endemics, L’Hoest’s monkey (Cercopithecus l’hoesti)and Hamlyn’s monkey (Cercopithecus hamlyni).
+A quarter of all of Africa’s primates, 13 species, can be found here, including the Eastern chimpanzee and two Albertine Rift endemics, L’Hoest’s monkey (Cercopithecus l’hoesti) and Hamlyn’s monkey (Cercopithecus hamlyni).
 The Rwenzori colobus has been observed in a single group of more than 400 individuals, the largest ever recorded of any primate on the continent.
 Nearly 1,100 species of plants have been recorded, of which 240 are trees and about 200 are orchids.
-This unique landscape has also produced an extreme level of endemism among plants as well as animals, with more endemic species recorded here than any other forest in the region.
+This unique landscape allows for high levels of endemism among plants as well as animals, with more endemic species recorded here than any other forest in the region.

-Sadly, over the years, unsustainable levels of hunting and historical regional instability have resulted in the probable loss of several key species.
+Sadly, over the years, unsustainable levels of illegal resource use and hunting along with historical regional instability have resulted in the probable loss of several key species.
 Other challenges facing the forest are diverse, from illegal extraction of minerals, fauna, and flora for commercial purposes to the invasion of exotic plants.
 The high density of people on the periphery of the park increases the risks of incidents of human-wildlife conflict and agricultural encroachment into the park.

 Park Revenue Generation